STATEMENT OF INTERNATIONAL STRATEGY

 In order to make this network durable and to reinforce these intercultural relations over time, we will organize a transparent and assumed selection of students aware or curious of this reality and we will internationalize our alumni policy.

 It will offer study stay opportunities in nearby countries to outgoing students who, sometimes, never left our national territory, and it will enable an easier organization of common events due to the short distance between the partners.

 II- Window on the city and window on the world

 Then, we will consider a worldwide opening.
 Because of our small headcount and in order to avoid any bilateral agreement without effective life, we will target a small number of partners.
 Of course, we will build our bilateral collaborations regarding the coherence of our respective courses but also regarding the relations between the institutions and their geographic location.

-Our teaching is indeed always focused on the real professional practices of our territory and on its current events.
+Our teaching is indeed always focused on the real professional and citizen practices of our territory and on its current events.
 Our campus is in the heart of Bordeaux, and the local news are always one of the starting points of our annual teaching programs.
 In addition, almost all our teachers are also professionals of the field they teach (architects, designers, scenographers, artists, etc.)

 This favors an aim of professionalization and makes our students aware of how people really work here.
 We wish internationalization would make our students aware of how people really work elsewhere.